J-Afzal/Third-Year-Project/README.md

     * Do step 7 for 'Instructions for Setting up Windows 10'

     **Jetson Nano/Ubuntu and Windows 10**
-    * Then grab a screenshot with 's' key presssed
+    * Then grab a screenshot with 's' key pressed
     * Then change desired screenshot name to '0.png'
     * Then change editROIUsingImage = false on line 34 in debug.cpp to true
     * Then change ROI parameters until ROI frame contains only lane information